 Meaning “super lucky” In Japanese, Suparakki Ramen serves bowls of goodness at affordable prices.
 They exclusively use freshly-made Hakata-style ramen, and their broth is hard-boiled for six hours to achieve a full, collagen-like richness.

 Tongue Tip Lanzhou Beef Noodles serves authentic tongue tip beef noodles, as its name suggests, with recipes dating back to the Muslim Chinese (Hui) people.
 Yes, they are Halal-certified.

 Their Signature Beef Noodles ($10.90) showcases the robust flavour of their broth and the flavourful, thinly-sliced beef.
 Different types of noodles are available, with a chewy texture to pair well with the soup.
 For spice-lovers, they also serve Mala Beef Noodles ($11.90) for that addictive mouth-numbing sensation.

 Branding themselves as “Ramen for the Average Singaporean”, Takagi Ramen was founded in 2015 and aims to bring Singaporeans authentic, quality ramen at affordable prices.
 Since its opening in 2015, they’ve already opened four outlets, garnering support from locals with their inexpensive yet delicious dishes.
 So when it comes to ramen delivery, you can be certain that they’ll serve you their best.

 For more traditional-style ramen, their signature Takagi Ramen ($9.90) serves up their original Japanese Tonkotsu broth enhanced with a light shio seasoning and infused with the subtle aroma of kombu and bonito.
 Paired with chashu, green scallions and sprouts, this bowl is simple yet delicious.

-Established in Singapore since 2012, Nam Nam is a well-loved, affordable noodle bar serving fresh, wholesome and MSG-free Vietnamese fare, with crowd-favourites including pho and banh mi.
+Established in Singapore since 2012, NamNam is a well-loved, affordable noodle bar serving fresh, wholesome and MSG-free Vietnamese fare, with crowd-favourites including pho and banh mi.

-Yet another quality noodle restaurant from Paradise Group,LeNu Chef Wai’s Noodle Bar is a casual Chinese noodle bar that serves hearty bowls at pocket-friendly prices.
-Their signature braised beef broth is prepared for 18 hours using the freshest beef marrow, bones and other premium ingredients.
+Yet another quality noodle restaurant from Paradise Group,LeNu is a casual Chinese noodle bar that serves hearty bowls at pocket-friendly prices.
+Their signature braised beef broth is prepared for 18 hours using the freshest beef marrow, bones, and other premium ingredients.

-One of their specialities is their Braised Beef Combination Noodle ($16.50), which includes a variety of different cuts and types of beef such as wagyu, tendon and shank.
+One of their specialties is their Braised Beef Combination Noodle ($16.50), which includes a variety of different cuts and types of beef such as wagyu, tendon and shank.
 You have a choice of spicy, authentic or pickled vegetable beef broth, and thick vermicelli, la mian or rice noodles.